rfinz/xu60/whitepapers/design.md

 (from Project Xanadu, document linked above -- Copyright Theodor Holm Nelson)

-If it's not already obvious, **xu60** is an attempt to build web affordances that enable stabilized media and character-level addressing, the basic requirements of the Original Hypertext Project, plus the sort of discovery that enables the fonts, glitz, and front end scripting that our current hypermedia universe relies on.
+If it's not already obvious, **xu60** is an attempt to build web affordances on top of stabilized media and character-level addressing, which are the basic requirements of the Original Hypertext Project.
+By creating a standard interface for the web, and fleshing out a surface for scriptable document discovery, we enable the fonts, glitz, and front end experience that our current hypermedia universe relies on, and attempt to strike a (better?) balance between various conceptions of hypermedia.

 This is not a particularly novel idea, and I am not very smart.
 A quick glance at one of Ted Nelson's more recent [youtube videos](https://www.youtube.com/watch?v=72M5kcnAL-4) (that I am just now glancing at, FFS) reveals that 8+ years ago folks were already putting together the pieces and understanding that IPFS, version control, and certain blockchain technologies solve the problem of stabilized, versioned content.

 The question, then, remains as above: *what is the minimum viable data API that allows arbitrary text content to, at least in some sense, __become__ hypermedia?*

+## The Answers?

+???